The Wild Robot (2024)

 The egg hatches.
 Brightbill, a gosling, imprints on Roz as his mother.

 What follows is a story as old as storytelling itself.
 Roz has no programming for motherhood.
-She doesn't understand warmth, food, protection, or love.
+She does not understand warmth, food, protection, or love.
 But she learns.
-She observes the island's animals, studies their parenting, asks a cynical fox named Fink (Pedro Pascal, perfectly cast as the reluctant mentor) for help, and slowly, awkwardly, beautifully builds a life around this small, fragile creature who calls her "Mama."
+She observes the island's animals, studies their parenting, asks a cynical fox named Fink (Pedro Pascal, perfectly cast) for help, and slowly, awkwardly, beautifully builds a life around this small fragile creature who calls her Mama.

 Brightbill grows.
-He's the only goose on the island who can't fly because his flock rejects him as a freak raised by a machine.
+He is the only goose on the island who cannot fly because his flock rejects him as a freak raised by a machine.
 Roz teaches him anyway.
 The flight training sequence is one of the most exhilarating animated scenes in years, a pure expression of parental determination meeting a child's refusal to give up.
 He flies.
 She watches from below.
 The whole theater cries.

 The third act brings the threat.
 Roz's manufacturer sends a retrieval squad to bring her back.
 The island's animals, who spent the first act rejecting Roz as an outsider, unite to defend her because she has become part of their community.
 She earned her place.
 Not through programming.
 Through sacrifice.

-Roz ultimately surrenders herself to protect the island, promising Brightbill she'll return.
-The ending is bittersweet and earned: a mother choosing to leave so her child can be safe, with the clear promise that this isn't over.
+Roz ultimately surrenders herself to protect the island, promising Brightbill she will return.
+The ending is bittersweet and earned: a mother choosing to leave so her child can be safe.

 |---|---|---|---|---|